A guide to co-producing with the UK

 • UK Film Tax Relief

-• BFI Film Fund
+• BFI National Lottery Filmmaking Fund

 • UK Global Screen Fund*

-• International sales and distribution support schemes such as the BFI Film
+• International sales and distribution support schemes

-* UKGSF will support unofficial as well as official co-productions, and requires supported films to qualify as British
+* UKGSF will support unofficial as well as official co-productions, and requires supported films to qualify as British.

 Image: Flux Gourmet (dir.
 Peter Strickland)